The EMT is a partnership project between the European Commission and higher-education institutions offering master's level translation programmes.

 In the long run, the EMT seeks to enhance the status of the translation profession in the EU.

-The call to join the EMT network is now open; further selections will most likely be organised every five years.
+The selection procedure 2013-14 to renew the network is ongoing; further selections will most likely be organised every five years.